making3/hl7-sender/README.md

 # Development

 HL7 Sender is an Electron and Elm learning project.
-Refer to the [TODO](TODO.md) for upcoming tasks / features.

 # Installing